fredgibbs/fredgibbs.github.io/courses/digital-methods/index.md

 ## Work Requirements and Grading
 - Thorough preparedness and engaged participation in every class meeting (30%)

-- Weekly 750-word blog posts that critically engage with both the readings and your experience working through some of the tutorials.
+- Weekly 750-word blog posts that critically engage with both the readings and your experience working through the assignments.
 This posts not only give you the opportunity to describe your mastery of the readings (as per a more traditional seminar), they also give you a chance to foregound the hard work you're doing, even when you can't get everything to "work".
 Your blog posts will be evalutated in terms of the quality of their original and thoughtful contribution to the overall course discussion, as well as serious engagement with the technical challenges.
 (25%)

 - A 5-10 minute "video" that showcases the methods, results, and significance of your MA or PhD research (whatever stage you're at).
 We'll cover tools and techniques for doing this in class (10%)

 - In lieu of a final exam or project, over the course of the semester you will create a digital portfolio hosted at GitHub, composed by hand in a text editor with Markdown, HTML and CSS.
 As outlined in more detail below, your portfolio must show you completing (as best you can) the technical assignments and attempting to apply the techniques in the course to your own research.
-Some of your portfolio will serve particular course needs, and you might jettison those componenets when the course ends, but hopefully you'll have a core of a professional website that will continue to benefit your career.
+Some of your portfolio will serve particular course requirements, and you might jettison those componenets when the course ends.
+Nonetheless, hopefully you'll have a core of a professional website that will continue to benefit your career.
 (30%)

 Your portfolio must include:

-- Some kind of landing page or home page (with some design strategy behind it) that gives some idea of the site's contents
+- Some kind of landing page or home page that gives some idea of the site's contents
-- A page dedicated to explaining---and ideally illustrating---your research, especially its value and significance to a broad audience.
+- A page dedicated to explaining---and ideally illustrating---your research, especially its value and significance to a broad audience
 - A mostly complete curriculum vitae with appropriate typography
 - One webpage for each seminar meeting that hosts your blog post and screen shots explaining your engagement with the assignment.
 You might also indicate what you might do with considerable more time and expertise as it pertains to your research.
 - Critical review of significant digital projects in your field.
 What exists?
 How could they be better?
 What should new projects be doing?
 If there is not much to report, then write a short manifesto about how the "digital humanities" values and ethos might serve (or not!) your field.
 - Perseverance and tolerance for frustration.
 Digital humanities intentionally engages with new methodological problems and professional challenges raised by technology and new media.
 While theorizing can be useful, this course emphasizes engagement and experience with the technologies themselves.
 Seemingly simple (and conceptually straightforward) tasks will occasionally take WAY longer than expected.
 Pushing through these moments is a big part of success in digital humanities work.
 (5%)

 ## Suggested Texts
 There are no required books the course.
-However, I highly recommend acquiring a physical copy of the _Thinking with Type (2nd ed.)_.
-Course readings not already online will be shared through the course Zotero library.
+However, I highly recommend acquiring a physical copy of _Thinking with Type (2nd ed.)_.
+Course readings not already online will be shared through the course Zotero library (more on that in class).